dschaefer/eclipse-two/architecture.md

 # Eclipse Two Architecture Guide

 - Platform is Electron, an awesome combination of Chromium and node.js
-- Lifespan is expected to be 20+ years so picking frameworks needs to be done carefully.
-Only long proven frameworks will be accepted.
-  - To start, we accept and use Bootstrap and JQuery.
 - Use custom elements for componentizing the UI.
 Not much else interesting from web components.
 - Typescript is the language of choice.
 The application will grow pretty large and Typescript provides good modularity and type enforcement.
 - UI is organized as a hierarchical collection of Views.